 If the defense also offers the statements made by the accused at the sanity board, the military judge may also order the disclosure of those statements.

-Practice tip.
-Note that if the trial counsel does not ask for certain information, the defense is under no obligation to provide it – so ask for it.
+If the trial counsel does not ask for certain information, the defense is under no obligation to provide it – so ask for it.